learn-co-curriculum/phrg-sql-aggregate-functions-readme/README.md

 1
 ```

 Because only Lil' Bub is *that* rich.

+## Does this need an update?

+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-sql-aggregate-functions-readme/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-sql-aggregate-functions-readme/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p data-visibility='hidden'>PHRG SQL Aggregate Functions</p>